 The Pink Dolphins

 In all honestly, the dolphins did not look SUPER pink, though I have seen some pinker dolphins in photos.
 Not that much is known about these pink dolphins who are a sub-species of white Chinese dolphins.
-It is thought there are around 2000 in the wild and around 150 in Thailand – though I’m never sure where people get their numbers from!
+It is thought there are around 2000 in the wild and around 150 in Thailand.
+It felt a completely ethical animal experience, which can be rare in Thailand.

-I was lucky enough to spot around 8 pink dolphins in two separate places off shore.
-The only other boats to be seen were longtail fishing boats, and compared with other dolphin trips I have taken in places like Indonesia and the Philippines, it felt really good to a) be the only people there and b) not be ‘chasing’ the dolphins.
+I was lucky enough to spot around 8 pink dolphins in two areas, not far from the mainland.
+The only other boats we could see were longtail fishing boats – about 2 of them which was so refreshing.
+Compared with other busy dolphin watching trips I have taken in places like Indonesia and the Philippines, it felt really good to be the only people there and not be ‘chasing’ the dolphins.
 The dolphins were much bigger than dolphins I had seen before and at one point even came really close to the boat.
 We could hear them making noises through the blowholes and at one point even heard them ‘squeak’ to each other.
 We also spotted a baby pink dolphin.
 It’s magic moments like this that make me fall in love with Thailand a little bit more.

 Want to see wild pink dolphins for yourself?

 How to get to Khanom to see the wild pink dolphins

 I did the ‘fly and ride’ service with Nok Air from Bangkok to Nakhon Si Thammarat airport which then includes a transfer minivan to Khanom itself.
 (Thanks to Emily for this useful information!)
 It’s a sleepy spread out village with a small amount of accommodation and mostly advertises pink dolphin watching.